freitaspedro/SearchOverGraphs/README.md

 >> python main.py
 ```

-The first parameter in the line above is the path to the files (1912.feat.csv and 1912.edges.csv) of egonet 1912.
+The first parameter in the line above is the path to the files '1912.feat.csv' and '1912.edges.csv'.
 The second say if the egonet is directed or not (this parameter must be always 'False').
 The third is the id of the feature that you want to search.
 The fourth parameter is the initial budget for the search.
 The fifth is the size of the increment in the current budget.
 The sixth say how many times this increment will occur.
 The last parameter is the number of runs of the simulation.

 At the end of the execution of this module will be created 7 files:
-- starts.txt (Randomly chosen vertices)
+- starts.txt (randomly chosen vertices)
 - 1912_f119_BFS.search.csv
 - 1912_f119_DFS.search.csv
 - 1912_f119_HEU1.search.csv